Peer Work

 Peer Work Scoring

 Peer Work produces a weighting for each student that is above or below 1.0 depending on whether they have been rated poorly or well by their peers.
-Each student’s mark is therefore the overall group mark that is attenuated by the Peer work weighting.
+Each student’s mark is therefore the overall group mark modified by the Peer work weighting.
 Students are able to quickly determine if they did well on the peer assessment by comparing the values, ie. if the peer assessment score is higher than the group score their peers rated them highly.
 Some tutors prefer to maintain two grade items in Moodle, one for the overall group work and another for the peer assessment

 How does Peer Work calculate the marks?